thameezb/docs/content/en/docs/armory-platform-matrix.md

 [![Generally available](/images/ga.svg)]({{< ref "release-definitions#ga" >}}) ![OSS](/images/oss.svg) ![Armory](/images/armory.svg)

+Observability refers to monitoring the performance of the Armory platform.
+This is separate from monitoring the application metrics for things that you deploy using Armory.
+For information about the app metric providers that Armory supports, see [Application metrics for deployment verification](#application-metrics-for-deployment-verification).

 The following table lists the supported observabilty providers:

 | Provider   | Version                | Armory                 | Note                        |